Merging future ambitions with short-term action is crucial to meeting sustainability targets and building for a greener future.

 Sustainability needs mass coordination

-Sean Kidney, CEO of the Climate Bonds Initiative, takes confidence from the market’s uptake of instruments such as green bonds in a period of such upheaval.
-The fundamental reason for this, he says, is that transparency and reporting principles enshrined in both voluntary guidelines like the Green Bond Principles and the Climate Bonds Standard, and now in regulation in many regions, ensure that issuers report on the use of proceeds from instruments such as green bonds, bringing a “step change in transparency” in the tracking of funds linked to environmental projects.
-Both during periods of calm and crisis, this kind of transparency offers welcome clarity to concerned investors.
+Sean Kidney, CEO of the Climate Bonds Initiative, says the fundamental reason for the market’s uptake of instruments such as green bonds, is that transparency and reporting principles enshrined in voluntary guidelines, like the Green Bond Principles and the Climate Bonds Standard, and now in regulation in many regions, ensure that issuers report on the use of proceeds from instruments such as green bonds.
+This is bringing a “step change in transparency” in the tracking of funds linked to environmental projects.
+This kind of transparency offers welcome clarity to concerned investors.

 Another instrument companies can look to is green loans.
 Here, the use of proceeds is tied directly to green projects or green product development.
 These loans are typically provided at lower interest rates, with borrowers obliged to communicate environmental objectives to lenders.

 On the ground: How green finance is put to use

 Sustainable financing has been important for various sectors looking to transition to a greener future.
 Green Plains, for example, one of the largest biorefineries in North America, completed its first five-year sustainability-linked revolving credit facility in March 2022, worth $350 million.
 The financing will be used to expand the production of Green Plains’ sustainable ingredients.